sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Source:

 : Is an endpoint from which a particular set of attributes and/or attribute values have been collected.

+: Data Source enables a SACM component to identify - and potentially characterize - a (target) endpoint that is claimed to be the original source of endpoint attributes in a SACM statement.
+Data Source can be expressed as metadata by an endpoint label information element or a corresponding subject of identifying endpoint attributes.

 Endpoint: